Microtricity's terms and conditions

 Feed-in Tariff – the government initiative, administered by Ofgem, designed to benefit individuals, business and communities who have renewable Generation Units.

 FIT Licensee – an electricity supplier who has volunteered, or is obligated by law, to register and make FIT Payments when approached by an individual, business or community with a Generation Unit.

 FIT Payment – either a Generation Payment or an Export Payment, or a combination of both.

-Generation Payment – a sum calculated by reference to the Generation Tariff and the electricity that the Generation Unit has generated; payable to you or a Nominated Person.
+Generation Payment – a sum calculated by reference to the Generation Tariff and the electricity that the Generation Unit has generated; payable to you or a Nominated Recipient.

 Generation Tariff – the payment rate per kilowatt hour for electricity generated by the Generation Unit, as set out in the FIT Schedule.

 Generation Unit – a unit, with up to 5MW installed capacity (or in the case of CHP up to 2kW installed capacity), which generates electricity from one of the following technologies:

 • combined heat and power (CHP);